-ON THIS PAGE: You will learn about the different ways doctors use to treat children with NHL.
+ON THIS PAGE: You will learn about the different types of treatments doctors use to treat children and adolescents with NHL.
 Use the menu to see other pages.

-To take advantage of these newer treatments, children with cancer ideally should be treated at a specialized cancer center.
-Doctors at these centers have extensive experience in treating children with cancer and have access to the latest research.
-A doctor who specializes in treating children with cancer is called a pediatric oncologist.
+To take advantage of these newer treatments, children or teens with cancer ideally should be treated at a specialized cancer center.
+Doctors at these centers have extensive experience in treating childhood cancer and have access to the latest research.
+A doctor who specializes in treating children and adolescents with cancer is called a pediatric oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

-In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
-Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
+In many cases, a team of doctors works with the child and the family to provide care.
+This is called a multidisciplinary team.
+Pediatric cancer centers often have extra support services for patients and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.
 These services can reduce emotional pain and financial concerns, and they should be used to the fullest extent possible.

 Because chemotherapy attacks rapidly dividing cells, including those in normal tissues such as the hair, lining of the mouth, intestines, and bone marrow, children receiving chemotherapy may lose their hair, develop mouth sores, or have nausea and vomiting.
 In addition, chemotherapy may lower the body’s resistance to infection, lead to increased bruising and bleeding, and cause fatigue.
 These side effects can be managed during treatment and usually go away after chemotherapy is completed.
 The severity of the side effects depends on the type and amount of the drug being given and the length of time the child receives the drug.

-Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the type of NHL, results of any previous treatment, and the patient’s age and general health.
+Before recommending transplantation, doctors will talk with the patient about the risks of this treatment.
+They will also consider several other factors, such as the type of NHL, results of any previous treatment, and the patient’s age and general health.

 There are 2 types of stem cell transplantation, depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
 ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
 In both types, the goal is to destroy all of the cancer cells in the marrow, blood, and other parts of the body using high doses of chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.